 The Contractor shall provide a bank guarantee equal to the Mobilisation Security Amount specified in the Details Schedule to the Commonwealth no later than the Mobilisation Security Date specified in the Details Schedule.
 The bank guarantee shall be unconditional and shall be from a bank or financial institution acceptable to the Commonwealth Representative, and in the form of the Bank Guarantee Deed set out at Annex G to Attachment I.

-The Commonwealth shall not be obligated to pay the Mobilisation Payment identified in Annex B to Attachment B until it has received the bank guarantee in accordance with clause 7.4.1.
+The Commonwealth shall not be obligated to pay the Mobilisation Payment identified in the Details Schedule until it has received the bank guarantee in accordance with clause 7.4.1.

 The Mobilisation Payment shall be offset against amounts payable by the Commonwealth to the Contractor under the Contract.
 The Commonwealth shall be deemed to have paid those claims for payment Approved in accordance with clauses 7.2 and 7.3, until the sum of the Approved claims for payment equals the amount of the Mobilisation Payment.